 This course will challenge the student to heighten ethical conscience as an individual as well as within an organizational structure.
-Students will be challenged to develop a personal system of integrity, professionalism and honesty while understanding the ethical paradigms of others.
+Students will be challenged to develop a personal system of integrity, professionalism, and honesty while understanding the ethical paradigms of others.
 Through this course, students will examine the importance of developing an ethical structure prior to facing an ethical dilemma.
 This course will focus on ethics as a lifelong commitment, regardless of environment.
 Students may not receive credit for both EPR 170 and WES 145.

-Credit hours: 1 Lecture contact hours: 1 Lab contact hours: 0 Typically offered:
+Credit hours Lecture contact hours Lab contact hours Typically offered 1 1 0 Upon demand